Frequently Asked Questions

 Currently, only Accredited Investors can invest on Propel(x).

 Propel(x) takes reasonable steps to verify the accredited investor status of each prospective investor that signs up on the website.
-This may include an investor's self certification, checking publicly available information and gathering specific documentation from such investor as applicable.
+This may include a combination of checking publicly available information and gathering specific documentation from such investor as applicable.
 If we are unable to confirm that an investor is an accredited investor, his/her Propel(x) account will be promptly deactivated.

 Under the SEC’s Rule 501, a person can qualify as an accredited investor either of two ways: